Pets and Emergency Situations: Save Your Pet and Your Skin

 Share

-The stress test
+The test that reveals stress

-- Deadly Mistake #1 - Too Much Food : Are you stockpiling 15 days' worth of kibble?
+- Fatal Mistake #1 - Too much food : Are you stockpiling 15 days' worth of kibble?
 You're wasting precious time carrying unnecessary weight.
-In a critical situation, your pet can survive 5 days without eating.
-Plan for a maximum of 3 days and choose ultra-palatable foods (pâté, treats) that will encourage your pet to cooperate.
+In a critical situation, your pet can survive 5 days without food.
+Plan for a maximum of 3 days and prioritize highly palatable foods (wet food, treats) that will encourage cooperation.
 In a critical evacuation or short-term survival situation, you need to maintain their morale to keep them moving forward as you wish.

 Survival strategies by type of critical situation